gaborvida-stack/Web-Scraper/README.md

   - Search for specific HTML tags
   - Filter search results by class, ID, or attributes
   - Output text content from the matched HTML elements
-  - Requirements
-  - Before running the script, ensure you have the following dependencies installed:

 ## Installation
   - Clone the repository or download the project files: